will62794/will62794.github.io/_drafts/2025-03-17-transaction-isolation-models.md

 Note that the read atomic model was actually first introduced in [Bailis' 2014 paper](http://www.bailis.org/papers/ramp-sigmod2014.pdf) on RAMP transactions.
 Note that Read Atomic is something similar to Snapshot Isolation but with an allowance for concurrent updates (e.g. allows write-write conflicts).
 This was preceded by their earlier proposal of [*monotonic atomic view*](https://www.vldb.org/pvldb/vol7/p181-bailis.pdf) which is strictly weaker than Read Atomic.

-> Is there a way to alternatively specify serializability in terms of SI + prevention of write skew?
-Instead of saying it is just "total ordering of visibility relation"?
-(Will's Question) Can we specify it in terms of NoReadWriteConflict? instead of NoConflict (which is specific to write conflicts)?

 ### Crooks 2017

-While the Cerone 2015 formalization starts with the visibility and arbitration ordering concepts, Crooks takes a different starting point, though there are ultimately similarities.
-Crooks again approaches isolation definitions over a set of committed transactions, but considers their definitions in terms of *executions*, which are simply a totally ordered sequence of these transactions.
+While the Cerone 2015 formalization starts with the visibility and arbitration ordering concepts, Crooks takes a different starting point, though there are underlying similarities.
+Crooks similarly defines isolation over a set of committed transactions, but formalizes its definitions in terms of *executions*, which are simply a totally ordered sequence of these transactions.

 The basic idea of this formalism is centered around a *state-based* or *client-centric* view of isolation.
 That is, the values observed by any transactions will be determined based on *read states*, which are the states that the database passed through as it executed the transactions according to the execution ordering you defined.
 In a sense, this is more similar to the notion of serializability as classically defined i.e. in terms of your committed transactions conforming to *some* ordering that could have occurred which is consistent with the values observed by each transaction.